cunarist/rinf/README.md

 ### Rust Related

 - `native`: Rust crates.
 The name of the library crate folder should be the same as that of the library crate's name.
+  - Think of `hub` crate as your Rust entry point.
+It is not a binary crate but it is similar.
-  - Do not modify `bridge` crate inside.
+  - Do not modify `bridge` module inside `hub` crate.
   - `config.toml.template` file is okay to be modified if needed.
-  - Think of `hub` as your Rust entry point crate.
-It is not a binary crate but it is similar.

 ## Comments